 For now, we are focused on doing everything we can to help adult consumers minimize the environmental impact of using our heated tobacco and e-vapor products.
 This includes:

 - Deploying anti-littering programs.
 We aspire to have at least 80 percent of our shipment volumes covered by markets with anti-littering programs to collect and manage post-consumer waste by the end of 2025.

 - Following eco-design and circularity principles for our smoke-free products.
 We embed circular concepts in the product design and are developing and implementing recycling options.

 We know we need to do everything we can to prevent the incorrect disposal of our smoke-free consumables.
 These include the heated tobacco units (HTUs) used in our heat-not-burn products, and the liquid pods used in our e-vapor device.

 As part of the aspirations in our 2025 Roadmap, we are committed to ensuring there are impactful anti-littering programs to collect and manage post-consumer waste in at least 80 percent of markets by the end of 2025.
 We will report our progress on this annually.
 We currently have active anti-littering campaigns in 46 countries.

 However, we already know consumer behavior around smoke-free products is dramatically different to behavior around cigarettes.
-HTUs are not lit so do not need to be stubbed out after use, and don’t contain pungent smoke residue, which makes them easier to keep until proper disposal is possible—therefore making them less likely to be littered.
+HTUs are not lit so do not need to be stubbed out after use, and don’t contain pungent smoke residue, which makes managing their waste easier.
+Consumers can keep HTUs until proper disposal is possible—therefore making them less likely to be littered.